beardydevadventures/pathfinderacgcharacters/README.md

 **Numbers and Key Names**

-- diceNo \- The ID of the Dice to be used as base (list of ids below)
+- `diceNo` \- The ID of the Dice to be used as base (list of ids below)
-- modAmt \- Amount of modifiers to show (If a strength allows up to +3 on the character sheet put 3)
+- `modAmt` \- Amount of modifiers to show (If a strength allows up to +3 on the character sheet put 3)
-- For hand size desc is the starting hand size amount
+- For hand size the `desc` key is the starting hand size amount
-- startAmt \- The starting amount value
+- `startAmt` \- The starting amount value
+- `basic` is for the entry of the default character before a role is chosen

 **Dice List**
 The list of dice, currently found in Base Character json files.
-This will move to w new file eventually.
+This will be moved to a new file eventually.

 Note: First ID starts at 0 (so for a d6 the diceNo value would be 1)
 ```
 {